feltcoop/eslint-config/README.md

 Every ESLint config has opinions.
-This project is somewhat strict, because it's easier to disable rules than it is to enable ones that are invisibly disabled, but we don't want it to be overly opinionated.
+This project is somewhat strict, because it's easier to disable rules than it is to enable ones that are invisibly disabled, but we don't want it to be *too* opinionated.
-We're happy to discuss changes in the issues, and if you'd like to change any rules, use
+We're happy to discuss proposed changes in the issues, and to override any defaults, use
 [the `rules` property](https://eslint.org/docs/user-guide/configuring/configuration-files)
 in your config: